 Being able to use alternatives such as RAID 5, level 4 is not widely used.

-Level 5 RAID: It combines disk striping and parity, requiring at least three physical disks.
-Data is partitioned across all disks in the RAID set and the parity information needed to rebuild the data in the event of a disk failure.
+It combines disk striping and parity, requiring at least three physical disks.
+Data is partitioned across all disks in the RAID set, and the parity information is needed to rebuild the data in the event of a disk failure.

 It is the most common method because it achieves a good relationship between performance and availability.

-Level 6 RAID: Increase reliability by using two partition systems combined with parity, which allows you to manage up to two disk failures within the RAID set without data being lost.
+Increase reliability by using two partition systems combined with parity, allowing you to manage up to two disk failures within the RAID set without lost data.

 It requires at least four disk drives and is often used for large-capacity drives, such as massive storage or disk-based backup processes.
 A big advantage of RAID 6 is that it allows data recovery in the event of simultaneous disk failures, with relatively longer rebuild times.